rmorshea/pybooster/docs/src/concepts.md

 ### Decorator Injectors

-PyBooster supplies a set of decorators that can be added to functions in order to inject [dependencies](#dependencies).
+PyBooster supplies a set of decorators that can be added to functions in order to inject [dependencies](#dependencies) into them.
 Dependencies for a decorated function are declared as keyword-only arguments with a type annotation and a default value of `required`.

 ```python
 from typing import NewType